Quality Function Deployment (QFD)

 What is Quality Function Deployment?

-Although it might sound like a newfangled testing methodology, Quality Function Deployment (QFD) has a 50-year track record as a method for putting customer needs first throughout the entire product development process.
-Focusing consistently on customer desires, QFD ensures these are consistently considered during both the design process and various quality assurance milestones throughout the entire product lifecycle.
+Although it might sound like a modern testing methodology, Quality Function Deployment (QFD) has a 50-year track record of putting customer needs first throughout the entire product development process.
+Focusing consistently on customer desires, QFD ensures these are always considered during both the design process and various quality assurance milestones throughout the entire product lifecycle.